 Oh, the weather outside may be frightful, but Tallinn is truly delightful… Visiting Estonia in winter is exciting because it offers so many unique activities you simply won’t find in most other countries.
 Yes, it can be cold — and by the time you’ve gathered the courage to head outdoors, pulled on your warm mittens, silly winter hat, and heavy boots, you want to make sure the effort is worth it.
 That’s exactly why we’ve created a collection of unique, custom-made winter tours, designed only for private groups and not listed anywhere else.
 These experiences combine several winter activities in one day, allowing you to make the most of your stay in Tallinn — and the few precious hours of daylight we get during the Nordic winter.
 Cover photo by Carl-Martin Nisu 1.
-Ice skating on forest lakes followed by a picnic by the frozen waterfall Christmas-market ice rinks are nice, but nothing beats skating on a real frozen forest lake hidden deep among snow-covered pines.
-The lake feels endless, the only sounds are the crunch of ice and the laughter of your group — it’s Estonia’s winter magic at its best.
-After skating, we head to the frozen Jägala Waterfall, where huge icicles and icy blue colours create a spectacular winter scene.
+Snow-Shoe hiking followed by a picnic by the frozen waterfall Snowshoe hiking is the perfect invitation to step into winter’s untouched beauty - no crowds, no noise, just you, nature, and the crisp echo of snow beneath your feet.
+With no special skills required, it’s ideal for beginners, families with teenagers, and anyone wanting to explore the outdoors safely and comfortably.
+After enjoying the forest and bog-walk on snow-shoes, we head to the frozen Jägala Waterfall, where icicles and icy blue colours create a spectacular winter scene.
 Enjoy hot tea, a light snack, and a little Estonian schnapps to warm up while admiring the frozen waterfall up close.
-This nature tour combines ice skating with our picnic tour by the Frozen Jägala Waterfall.
+This nature tour combines our two tours: snow-shoe tour and picnic by the Frozen Jägala Waterfall.
 2. Cross-country skiing lesson & a relaxing sauna Before you picture skiing in Estonia, here’s something you should know: our highest peak is lower than the highest peak in the Netherlands — yes, the famously flat country.
 So downhill skiing isn’t really our thing.
-Instead, we’re passionate about cross-country skiing, also
+Instead, we’re

 Oh, the weather outside may be frightful, but Tallinn is truly delightful… Visiting Estonia in winter is exciting because it offers so many unique activities you simply won’t find in most other countries.
 Yes, it can be cold — and by the time you’ve gathered the courage to head outdoors, pulled on your warm mittens,